10 Best TradingView Alternatives in 2026 (Free & Paid)

 TradingView's paid plans range from $14.95 to $59.95 per month.
 The free tier is heavily restricted to just 1 indicator per chart, 1 alert, and 1 chart layout while displaying ads.
 This forces most active traders into a paid plan.
 The pricing reflects TradingView's large social community and Pine Script ecosystem, but for pure charting and analysis, alternatives like ChartingLens offer comparable or superior features at lower cost or free.

 Yes.
 Several free platforms offer real-time chart data.
-ChartingLens provides real-time stock and crypto charts on its free tier with no credit card required.
-Barchart offers real-time data across stocks, ETFs, and futures for free.
-Webull and Trading212 also include real-time market data at no cost.
+ChartingLens provides real-time stock, crypto, forex, and metals charts on its free tier with no credit card required.
+Webull and Trading212 also include real-time market data at no cost with a brokerage account.
+Moomoo includes free Level 2 data with a brokerage account.
 You do not need to pay for TradingView to access live chart data.

 TradingView does not offer built-in AI trading features.
 There are no native AI buy/sell signals, no AI trading assistant, and no automated chart pattern recognition.
 While Pine Script allows users to create custom indicators and strategies, the platform lacks the machine learning-driven analysis that newer alternatives provide.
 ChartingLens offers the most comprehensive AI trading feature set of any alternative: daily AI buy/sell signals scanning 2,000+ stocks, a conversational AI assistant that draws support and resistance directly on your chart, a plain-English strategy backtester requiring no coding, and automated chart pattern recognition — all on a free tier.